Instant Accessto State, County and Municipal Public Records

 Who Can Access Alabama Public Records?

-Alabama gives “every citizen” the right to inspect or obtain copies of all non-confidential public records (Ala.
+Everyone can access public records in Alabama.
+The state’s Public Records Act gives “every citizen” the right to inspect or obtain copies of all non-confidential public records (Ala.
 Code § 36-12-40).
 The law does not specify a residential requirement and provides no further qualifications to the citizenship requirement.
 Although it specifies access for citizens, the Alabama Open Records Law does not require public agencies to deny requests submitted by non-citizens.
+However, the availability of a record may be impacted by the requestor's intent.
+For instance, only selected persons are eligible to obtain records for official functions such as employment, housing or credit; this may be regarded as an FCRA-compliant background check.

 What is Exempted Under the Alabama Open Records Law?